dotnet/arcade/Documentation/Projects/M2MRenaming/Master-to-Main-renaming-guide.md

 4. Ensure that UI looks the same as on the picture bellow.
 If it doesn't look the same than the GitHub rename tool isn't enabled for you.
 You should stop here and contact us.
 5. Under the first section `Default branch` you should see branch master
 6. Click `Rename branch` button to change the default branch to `main`
+7. If any, close all PRs opened by the **dotnet-maestro** bot since Maestro won't be able to update those anymore - they are for a different subscription.
+New PRs will automatically start flowing for the `main` branch once you update the darc subscriptions later in the guide.

 ![Changing the default branch in GitHub](images/github-branch-rename-tool.png)